 It’s springtime, which means we are just finishing Triple Crown horse racing season in America.
 Perhaps you saw the recent 144th running of the Preakness Stakes where one of the horses got caught up in the starting gate, immediately bucked its rider into the air, and continued to run the entire course on its own.
 It had to be a gut-wrenching experience for the owner, jockey, team, and anyone with money riding on that horse (thankfully, not your author)!
-Today, I’m thinking of the starting gate as the very first pilot RPA project at the start of building an enterprise-wide automation program.
+Today, I’m thinking of the starting gate as the very first pilot robotic process automation project at the start of building an enterprise-wide automation program.
 If you’re part of an organization that is just beginning your automation journey, getting your automation program started might be a little daunting.
 You’re also likely thinking about what automation technologies can do for you and your specific business processes.
 Here, I’d like to provide a little bit of guidance around some key characteristics to consider as you think about hitting the ground running (rather than taking a nasty spill) and selecting processes for a pilot RPA project.

 The Chute: Process Understanding